Oneself (running time 5 minutes)

 With the success of Oneself, it seemed only natural to take on a second film, this time I opted for a more serious and stylised tone to deliberately increase the difficulty level.
 Oneself Two was made in December 2009 and was based around a concept I had thought of years earlier about three people trapped in a lounge room in different dimensions where the only communication was through the TV (although in the film there are only two people present).
 Unlike the first film, Oneself Two featured a heavily stylised black and white look which was done to contrast the colour "reality".
 Furthermore, the film boasted a complete musical soundtrack created by myself which I'm quite pleased with as I have absolutely no musical ability whatsoever.
 In the end Oneself Two took four days to shoot and was completed within two weeks.

 Although it was never planned (honestly it wasn't), I suddenly found myself writing a third and final instalment in the Oneself series to effectively complete the newly created trilogy.
 Filmed in the Summer heat of January and February 2010, Oneself Three was designed around the humorous style of the first film where each of the characters had different personality traits, however, the biggest challenge was dealing with four main characters all interacting with each other and objects on the table they were sitting around.
 For this reason Oneself Three ended up being a very tricky film to make as it was important for the audience to know who was who as the conversation jumped about from one character to another.
 This film also saw me use a more simplified technique for split screening which included a brand new effect that I hadn't tried before that worked really well (phew).
-In the end Oneself Three took a lot longer to complete than expected, which wasn't helped in the frustration I had creating the music, but it was clearly the most difficult of the three films to make.
+In the end Oneself Three took a lot longer to complete than expected, which wasn't helped by the music being very difficult to do, but by contrast it was clearly the most difficult of the three films to make.

 |How the films were made|